Alan Reed: Early life

 Between graduating from WHS and entering Columbia, he studied drama at the American Academy of Dramatic Arts.
 He began his acting career in the city, eventually working on Broadway.

 For several years, Reed toured in vaudeville with his cousin, Harry Green.
-He also had two other jobs—operating a wholesale candy factory and working at the Copake Country Club as "social director, entertainment producer and actor".
+He also had two other jobs—operating a wholesale candy factory and working at the Copake Country Club as social director, entertainment producer and actor.

 Career

-Radio and stage
+Radio

-As early as 1930, Reed (billed as Teddy Bergman) co-starred with Herbert Polesie in Henry and George, a CBS program that featured "minute dramas, popular laughmakers ... interspersed with dance music selections".
+As early as 1930, Reed (billed as Teddy Bergman) co-starred with Herbert Polesie in Henry and George, a CBS program that featured minute dramas and popular comedies interspersed with dance music selections.

 Reed's radio work included having two roles in Valiant Lady, the role of Solomon Levy on Abie's Irish Rose, as the "Allen's Alley" resident poet Falstaff Openshaw on Fred Allen's NBC radio show, and later on his own five-minute show, Falstaff's Fables, on ABC, as Officer Clancey and other occasional roles on the NBC radio show Duffy's Tavern, as Shrevey the driver on several years of The Shadow, as Chester Riley's boss on the NBC radio show The Life of Riley, as Italian immigrant Pasquale in Life with Luigi on CBS radio, various supporting roles on Yours Truly, Johnny Dollar and The Phil Harris-Alice Faye Show, and as Lt.
 Walter Levinson in several episodes of Richard Diamond, Private Detective.

-Reed was "heard regularly on the Crime Doctor series," and "was the original Daddy to Fanny Brice on Baby Snooks".
+Reed was heard regularly on the Crime Doctor series, and was the original Daddy to Fanny Brice on Baby Snooks.
 Billed as Teddy Bergman, he had the title role on Joe Palooka.

+Stage

-Billed as Teddy Bergman, Reed appeared on Broadway in Double Dummy (1936), and A House in the Country (1937), and Love's Old Sweet Song (1940).
+Billed as Teddy Bergman, Reed appeared on Broadway in Double Dummy (1936), A House in the Country (1937), and Love's Old Sweet Song (1940).

-Television and later roles
+Television

 From 1957 to 1958, Reed appeared in a recurring role as J.B.
 Hafter, a studio boss, on the CBS sitcom Mr. Adams and Eve.
 He also played the same character in The Bob Cummings Show.
 In 1963, he appeared as Councilman Jack Gramby in episode 8 of the CBS sitcom My Favorite Martian.
 In 1964–65, he had a recurring role as Mr. Swidler in the ABC sitcom Mickey.